accarniel/FESTIval/docs/install.md

 !!! danger
 	Be careful before dropping a table.
 Disabling FESTIval will also delete its data schema, including their stored data!

 FESTIval also provides a set of files that contain default values for relational tables of **fds**.
 It is available in the directory called **default-values**.
-After extracting the file *default-values-files.tar.xz*, you will be able to execute the *festival-inserts.sql* as follows.
+The commands below shows the extraction of the file *default-values-files.tar.xz* and the execution of the script *festival-inserts.sql*.

 ```
+# in the root directory of FESTIval's source code
+cd default-values/
+tar -xvf default-values-files.tar.xz
+cd ..
 psql -U user -d database -vfestivaldir=/f_path/ -f /f_path/festival-inserts.sql
 ```